What Is Spinach Good For?

 ✓ 2 medium garlic cloves, minced

 - In a medium saucepan, combine milk, water and garlic.
 Heat slowly until very hot and steamy.
-Let stand, covered, for five to 10 minutes.
+Let the mixture stand, covered, for five to 10 minutes.
 This allows the garlic to soften.

-- Stir in cheese and season with nutmeg, salt and pepper.
+- Stir in the cheese and season with nutmeg, salt and pepper.
 Serve immediately.